About WKI

 Assistant volleyball coach - Arsenal Technical High School

-Current assistant volleyball coach - Crispus Attucks High School
+Assistant volleyball coach - Crispus Attucks Middle School

 WISE KNOWLEDGE, INC.